| | |

 Your Ransomware Plan Is Fiction: 5 Recovery Metrics Nutanix, Cohesity, Rubrik & Pure Can’t Hide

-Contrast between marketing promises of instant restore and the physics reality of ransomware recovery bottlenecks.
+Contrast between marketing promises of instant restore and the physics reality behind ransomware recovery metrics.

-If you cannot measure the following five metrics today, you do not have a plan.
+If you cannot measure the following five ransomware recovery metrics today, you do not have a plan.
 You have hopeware.
+The full anatomy of that 72-hour failure is in The 72-Hour Restore: Why “Instant VM Recovery” Failed in Production.

 The Trap: “We have immutable snapshots.”
 Immutability protects data.
 Ransomware attacks identities.